 The Student Portal is a website (students.allinlearning.com) students can log into with Chromebooks, computers, tablets, or smartphones in order to:

-- Complete assigned activities like tests, exit tickets, remediation, reading Passage of the Day, etc.
+- Complete assigned activities like Instructional Modules, tests, exit tickets, remediations, reading Passage of the Day, etc.

 - Get feedback, see missed questions, and track their own progress by standard.